cs0320-s24/server-paparekh-izelbo/src/main/java/edu/brown/cs/student/main/README.md

 > **IMPORTANT NOTE**: In order to run the server, run `mvn package` in your terminal then `./run` (using Git Bash for Windows users).
 This will be the same as the first Sprint.
 Take notice when transferring this run sprint to your Sprint 2 implementation that the path of your Server class matches the path specified in the run script.
 Currently, it is set to execute Server at `edu/brown/cs/student/main/server/Server`.
 Running through terminal will save a lot of computer resources (IntelliJ is pretty intensive!) in future sprints.

 # Project Details
-Project details
-Project name
-Project description (for final projects)
-Team members and contributions (include cs logins) Include the total estimated time it took to complete project A link to your repo

 Sprint 2 involved creating a server application that provides a web API for both data retrieval and search.
 Ultimately, teh server would be able to use 2 data sources.
 One of them being a CSV file(s) and the United States Census